 Causes of a Slipped Disc

 As with many conditions, multiple factors contribute to the development of disc herniations.
-In general, as you age the disc tends to loose fluid causing it to become less elastic.
-As the disc becomes less elastic, its ability to absorb shock/pressure decreases and the likelihood of a herniation increases.
-Daily choices such as smoking, lack of physical activity and poor nourishment/diet may all contribute to disc weakness and the development of an injury.
+In general, as you age the disc tends to lose fluid causing it to become less elastic.
+As the disc becomes less elastic, its ability to absorb shock/pressure decreases, and the likelihood of a slipped disc in East Providence RI, Pawtucket RI, Providence RI, or Central Falls RI increases.
+Daily choices such as smoking, lack of physical activity, and poor nourishment/diet may all contribute to disc weakness and the development of an injury.
 Trauma to the spine may be sufficient to cause a herniation, but not all injuries need to be severe to cause a herniation.
 If the disc has been compromised due to poor posture, insufficient nutrition, or improper lifting mechanics it may herniate with simple tasks such as picking up a coin on the ground or bending over to pick up a child.

 DeCrescenzo Chiropractic has developed an extensive network of providers and is able to refer for additional evaluation if necessary.
 As always, questions are encouraged so please contact our office today to see if you can benefit from chiropractic care.

 INJURED IN A CAR ACCIDENT?

 Most people only think about their automobile in an accident.
 Make sure you are truly "O.K." before you settle your case!
 Learn more...